 Isn't it dangerous to use poisonous herbs?

 It is easy to confuse homeopathy with herbalism, because in fact we also use plants in our medicines.
 Herbalists use tinctures (crude doses), but, although some medicinal plants are potentially poisonous, our medicine is diluted so much that there is no chance of toxicity from them.Can homeopathy treat serious diseases such as cancer?

-There has been little research in this area to date, and let's be honest, most people with life-threatening illnesses see medical specialists first.
-However, it is important to realise that homeopathy is a complementary medicine and is frequently used alongside conventional treatments in such cases.
-Homeopathy can reduce the side-effects of cancer treatments, and makes a valuable contribution to the care of cancer patients.Can I have homeopathy instead of HRT?
+As always, homeopathy treats the individual and not the named condition.
+Most people with life-threatening illnesses rightly see medical specialists first.
+However, as a complementary medicine, homeopathy is frequently used alongside conventional treatments.
+Homeopathy can make a valuable contribution in supporting the cancer patients.Can I have homeopathy instead of HRT?

-This is an area for which we do have evidence.
+Again, homeopathy treats the individual and not the named condition.
+However, this is an area for which we do have evidence.
 Yes, homeopathy is a real alternative to HRT, but the prescription must be individualised to the patient.
-Homoepaths treat hot flushes, hormonal mood-swings, depression, headaches, itching and other menopausal problems.
+Homeopaths treat hot flushes, hormonal mood-swings, depression, headaches, itching and other menopausal problems.
 They often suggest lifestyle changes and give dietary advice too.How do we know homeopathy works?
 Could it just be a placebo?

 Yes.
 Homeopathy comes into its own when we treat common problems of pregnancy, such as morning sickness, back-ache and fatigue.
 Because the medicines are safe, even very small babies can be treated, for things such as failure to feed, indigestion and colic.What do doctors think about homeopathy?